Navigating the Updates to the GRI Standards 2021

 April 19, 2022

 Over the past decade, the one constant aspect in the ESG reporting framework space has been that of change.
-Specific to the Global Reporting Initiative (GRI), I have gone through updates from G3 to G4, then from G4 to the GRI Standards, and most recently to the updated GRI Standards 2021.
+Specific to the Global Reporting Initiative (GRI), there have been updates from G3 to G4, then from G4 to the GRI Standards, and most recently to the updated GRI Standards 2021.

 There are several changes to these standards that reflect the evolution of ESG disclosure and what it means to transparently report on your progress: